stephan-klein/supersonic/docs/tooling/push-notifications/testing-push-notifications/index.md

 # Testing Push Notifications

-This guide will cover the steps to testing push notifications by sending a notification directly from your computer to your device and receiving it through Supersonic.
+This guide will cover the steps required to test push notifications.
+We will be sending a notification directly from your computer to your device and receiving it through Supersonic.

+As an alternative to Supersonic, you can use the direct JavaScript API as detailed in the [PushNotifications plugin README](https://github.com/AppGyver/PushNotifications/blob/master/README.md).

 ## What is needed

-For receiving Push Notifications on your device you will need to have successfully built a Scanner client with the Push Notification plugin enabled.
-See the guides for doing this on [iOS][ios-setup] and [Android][android-setup].
+For receiving Push Notifications on your device you will need to have successfully built a Scanner app with the Push Notification plugin enabled.
+For details, see the guides for [iOS][ios-setup] and [Android][android-setup].

 We will be using a Ruby gem to send push notifications, so you will also need to [have Ruby gems installed](https://rubygems.org/pages/download).